Tulin206/erumhub_deep-learning/README.md

      os.chdir(BASE)             # go into the folder
      sys.path.insert(0, BASE)   # add it to Python path
      ```
-   - This setup ensures that all notebooks can access helper modules (helper_dataset.py, helper_evaluation.py, helper_plotting.py, helper_train.py)
-   - Now you can run notebooks like adam.ipynb, sgd-scheduler-momentum.ipynb, and scheduler.ipynb without path issues

 3. **Verify Setup:**
    - In the left sidebar, you should see "MyDrive"
    - Under MyDrive, look for the "Colab Notebooks" folder
-   - Make sure all your helper files are visible in this folder
+   - Make sure your notebook is visible in this folder

 ### Available Notebooks

 #### PyTorch Notebooks:
-- `DNN4HEP_combined_exercise.ipynb`
-- perceptron/code/:
-  - `perceptron-pytorch.ipynb`
-- optimization/code/:
-  - `adam.ipynb`
-  - `scheduler.ipynb`
-  - `sgd-scheduler-momentum.ipynb`
+- `simple_deep_learning.ipynb` - Interactive notebook version of the deep learning implementation
+  - Uses MNIST dataset (automatically downloaded)
+  - Includes step-by-step explanations of each concept

 #### TensorFlow Notebooks:
+Each implementation has both a Python script (.py) and a corresponding Jupyter notebook (.ipynb), with their own README files:
+- `ANN Implementation/ann.ipynb` - Interactive notebook for customer churn prediction using ANN
-- `Hidden Layers And Hidden Neurons.ipynb`
+- `Hidden Layer Analysis/Hidden Layers And Hidden Neurons.ipynb` - Analysis of neural network architectures
-- `Image Classification Using SVM.ipynb`
-- `main.ipynb`
+- `Hyperparameter Tuning/Hyperparameter.ipynb` - Interactive notebook for hyperparameter tuning experiments

 ### Using Notebooks in Google Colab